 - “Improving Your Legal Writing,” HeplerBroom University (Edwardsville IL, 2015; St. Louis MO, 2016).

 Representative/Recent Case Results

-- Affirmed a jury verdict award in favor of a hog farming operation and obtained an attorneys’ fee award for the farming operation in a matter of first impression before the Fourth District Court of Appeals in Illinois.
+- Affirmed a jury verdict award in favor of a hog farming operation and won the cross-appeal to obtain an attorneys’ fee award for a hog farming operation in a matter of first impression before the Fourth District Court of Appeals in Illinois.